-Mrs. S. Kühn is currently participating in this marine litter research as PhD in the JPI Oceans PLASTOX project 'Direct and indirect ecotoxicological impacts of microplastics on marine organisms' under ALW-NWO project number 856.15.001.
+Mrs. S. Kühn has completed her PhD-study in the JPI Oceans PLASTOX project 'Direct and indirect ecotoxicological impacts of microplastics on marine organisms' under ALW-NWO project number 856.15.001, and is employed by WMR since early January 2020.